helenebm98/EAM-AX7-TEST1703/20_ControllingAndReporting.md

 |Total cost            |Total costs posted on the object in the selected period.      |
 |Investment cost  |Costs posted on the object related to cost type "Investment" in the selected period.
 Cost types are set up on work order types.     |

-Note 1: If the object is related to a resource, the related resource calendar is used.
+*Note 1*: If the object is related to a resource, the related resource calendar is used.
 If the object is not related to a resource, the calendar selected in the **Standard calendar** field in **Enterprise asset management parameters** is used.

-Note 2: Total time divided by number of faults registered on the object in the selected period.
+*Note 2*: Total time divided by number of faults registered on the object in the selected period.
 If number of faults is zero, MTBF is set to total time.

-Note 3: Repair time divided by number of faults registered on the object in the selected period.
+*Note 3*: Repair time divided by number of faults registered on the object in the selected period.
 If number of faults is zero, MRT is set to repair time.

-Note 4: Total time divided by number of production stop registrations.
+*Note 4*: Total time divided by number of production stop registrations.
 If number of production stop registrations is zero in the selected period, the MTBS value is set to total time.

-Note 5: Production stop time divided by number of production stop registrations.
+*Note 5*: Production stop time divided by number of production stop registrations.
 If number of production stop registrations is zero in the selected period, the MTPS value is set to zero.

-Note 6: This means that, over time, the object becomes less reliable due to wear and tear.
+*Note 6*: This means that, over time, the object becomes less reliable due to wear and tear.
 The calculation of this KPI is based on MTBF and total time.

----

 ![Figure 20-11](/Figures/20-11_ObjectKPIs_Form_AX7-01.png)